monocongo/cvdata/README.md

 specifying the source dataset's images and annotations directories and the destination images and annotations directories for the respective train/valid/test subset splits.
-The default split ratio is 70% training, 20% validation, and 10% testing but can be modified with the `--percentages`argument (these are colon-separated float values and should sum to 1).
+The default split ratio is 70% training, 20% validation, and 10% testing but can be modified with the `--split` argument (these are colon-separated float values and should sum to 1).
 For example:
 ```bash
 $ python cvdata.split.py --annotations_dir /data/rifle/kitti/label_2 \